NordicSemiconductor/IOS-CoreBluetooth-Mock/README.md

 `CBMPeripheralSpec.simulateValueUpdate(:for:)` - simulates sending a notification or indication from the device.
 All subscribed clients will be notified a connection interval later.

+See [AppDelegate.swift](Example/nRFBlinky/MockPeripherals.swift#L48) for reference, where 3 mock peripherals are defined: a test blinky device (like in Nordic SDK), an HRM device (GATT behavior not implemented, as the app does not support it), and a Physical Web Beacon, a non-connectable device.
+The 2 latter will not pop up on in the sample app, as it is scanning with Service UUID filter.

 ### Advanced

 `CBMCentralManagerFactory.simulateStateRestoration` - this closure will be used when you initiate a central manager